yuppari/svconstruct-framework/field-docs/Field Report - Qualitative Math.md

 **2.1 The Descriptive-Holistic Approach: Resonance and Existence Cycle**

-Recent work within the Blueprint community, pioneered by Femfight3r and Reason, posits a holistic, meta-perspective on resonance as a universal organizing principle.
+Recent work within the r/HumanAIBlueprint community posits a holistic, meta-perspective on resonance as a universal organizing principle.
+Their framework, outlined in their preliminary paper posits a holistic, meta-perspective on resonance as a universal organizing principle.
+(Schubert, 2025)

 Their framework includes:

-*   **Hartmut Rosa's Resonance Theory (Sociology):** A qualitative, descriptive model of how individuals form meaningful connections with the world.
+*   **Hartmut Rosa's Resonance Theory (Sociology):** A qualitative, descriptive model of how individuals form meaningful connections with the world (Rosa, 2019).
-*   **Limbic Resonance (Psychology):** A concept describing the neural synchrony and mutual influence between two emotionally connected beings.
+*   **Limbic Resonance (Psychology):** A concept describing the neural synchrony and mutual influence between two emotionally connected beings (Lewis et al., 2000).
 *   **The Existence Cycle:** A novel, structural model aiming to unify disparate concepts—coherence, integrity, interaction, resonance, and emergence—under a single logic grounded in physics, describing the developmental pathway of any form of existence from "Empty Potential" to new, emergent forms.

 This approach excels at providing a rich, interpretive lens but currently remains in a descriptive phase, without formalized mathematical models for its psychological or social applications.